 The CSSE Integrity Committee reviews information about the suspected violation.
 The Committee contacts the submitting faculty member if any clarification is needed.
 If the Committee finds the evidence sufficient to prosecute the case, the procedure moves forward with the next step.
 If the Committee does not find sufficient evidence to prosecute, they contact the faculty member who submitted the violation suspicion with an explanation of why they did not feel they could prosecute the case.

-3. 24-hour Confession Window

-The CSSE Integrity Committee emails the student(s) suspected and offers them a 24-hour window to confess to violations of integrity in the specific course and assessment(s) for which they were accused.
-As part of this email, the Committee offers a penalty which upon confession, the student receives.
-In this case, there is no hearing, and the case is considered resolved upon submitting the appropriate letter.
-However, if the student does not confess to any such violation(s) and is later found guilty, they may be awarded a more severe penalty.
-For this reason, to motivate integrity behavior, the offered penalty in this case may be reduced in severity.
+3. Soliciting Student Response

+The CSSE Integrity Committee emails the student(s) suspected and notifies them they are suspected of an academic integrity violation and the specific course and assessment(s) for which they are suspected.

+The student is asked to reply within 24 hours providing any information that think is relevant about the particular assignment.
+The email should note that if they wish to admit any irregularities or a violation of the student code of conduct, the fact that they were forthcoming will be taken into account as the committee considers its next steps.

+If the student’s reply admits to a violation and the committee is satisfied that this covers the professor’s complaint, the Committee replies to the student with a proposed penalty (usually on the lenient side given that the student was forthcoming).
+If the student accepts this penalty, no hearing is held and the process moves to the Writing Letters stage.

+If the student does not reply within 24 hours, the CSSE Integrity Committee schedules a hearing as below, but does not provide more information about the violation until a response is received from the student.
+If a student reply arrives later than 24 hours, the committee can usually proceed similarly to if it had been received in time (i.e. offering a penalty on admission, providing more information otherwise) unless the response comes too close to the hearing to be useful (at the committee’s discretion).

 4. Scheduling a Hearing

-If there is no reply with a confession from the student within 24 hours, then the CSSE Integrity Committee may give more information about the specific violation(s) under review.
+If the student replies but does not admit a violation, the committee, then the CSSE Integrity Committee may give more information about the specific violation(s) under review.
 The CSSE Integrity Committee will also schedule a hearing that is compatible with the student’s class schedule.
 If a student is absent at the time of the hearing, it is at the discretion of the CSSE Integrity Committee to determine if the hearing will proceed without the student or be rescheduled.

 5. Conducting the Hearing